Before we get started, take a look at our diagram below to discover what everything is called inside Clipchamp.

-The timeline is located at the bottom of the editor.
-If it is empty it will have a "Drag and drop" symbol and message in the centre, like this:
+Your video timeline is located at the bottom of the editor.
+If it is empty, it will have a drag and drop media here symbol and message in the center.

 You can also use the scroller at the bottom of the screen to scroll to the left or right to view different parts of the timeline.